dhcpd - interact with the NAT32 DHCP daemonSYNOPSIS

 If you ever need to replace a particular Ethernet NIC, be sure to update the relevant entry.

-Whenever an IP address is assigned, released or renewed, the file dhcp.tcl is executed as follows:dhcp.tcl ifn ip mac [name] opwhere ifn is the interface number, ip is the IP address, mac is the Ethernet address, [name] is the host name and op is one of the strings assigned, released or renewed.
+Whenever an IP address is assigned, released or renewed, and if the variable dhcpd.log is true, the file dhcp.tcl is executed as follows:dhcp.tcl ifn ip mac [name] opwhere ifn is the interface number, ip is the IP address, mac is the Ethernet address, [name] is the host name and op is one of the strings assigned, released or renewed.

 The above mechanism can be used to add port mappings when a particular computer is booted, or to remove port mappings when that computer releases its DHCP lease.